 The 14-year-old Djokovic ended 2001 as a triple European champion in singles, doubles and team competition.
 He won the silver medal at the World Junior Championship in a team competition for Yugoslavia.
 At 16, after winning five ITF tournaments, he was ranked the 40th best junior tennis player in the world.
 In 2004, he won his first ATP Challenger tournament in Budapest, where he started as a qualifier.
 The following year, he qualified at Wimbledon and reached the third round, moving him up the rankings and into the Top 100.

 In the 2007 season, Djokovic played the semifinals of the French Open and Wimbledon.
-He won his second masters title in Montreal, beating the Top 3 players—Roger Federer, Rafael Nadal and Andy Roddick—which made him No. 3 in the world.
+He won his second Masters title in Montreal, beating the Top 3 players—Roger Federer, Rafael Nadal and Andy Roddick—which made him No. 3 in the world.
 He competed for Serbia in the 2008 Beijing Olympics, and won a bronze medal in singles tennis.
 In 2010, the Serbian national team clinched the Davis Cup trophy for Serbia for the first time in history.
 Djokovic went on to win 43 matches in a row in 2011, the only player in the world to achieve such a run.
-That same year, he won Wimbledon and became the world's No. 1 tennis player.
+That same year, he won the Australian Open, Wimbledon and the U.S. Open to become the world's No. 1 tennis player.